MasterDev-Student/EzExec-FiveM/README.md

-### FiveM Cheat with TriggersEvent [KEKHACK]
+### Battle Eyes and Easy Anti-Cheat Spoofer (Fate Spoofer)
-> This is the ultimate great spoofer to unban you from Fortnite, Apex Legends, BloodHunt, Rainbow Six Siege...
+> This is the best spoofer for Fortnite, Apex Legends, BloodHunt, Rainbow Six Siege...

 #### I'm not going to tell you how to use.
 If you're on Github, you're competent enough to do it.